abhinavakhil/ngx-multi-pixel/projects/pixel/README.md

 ---

-Created with ❤️ by Niels Kersic, [niels.codes](https://niels.codes).
+Created with ❤️ by Abhinav Akhil, inspired from [niels.codes](https://niels.codes).